SunderB/PHY303-Lectures/phy303-unit6-radioactive-decays.md

 \end{equation}
 ```

-So the barrier width L and Gammow factor is:
+So the barrier width L and Gamow factor is:

 ```{math}
 :label: barrierwidth_ex1